DSC-SPIDAL/harp/website/content/docs/getting-started.md

      $ vim ~/.bashrc
     ```

    Add the following text into the file.
+Replace `<where Harp locates>` with the path of where Harp is located in
+   your system.
     ```bash
     export HARP_ROOT_DIR=<where Harp locates>
     #e.g. ~/harp
     export HARP_HOME=$HARP_ROOT_DIR/core/
     ```
-4. Run the following command to set the environment variables.
+3. Run the following command to make sure the changes are applied.
     ```bash
     source ~/.bashrc
     ```

-5. If hadoop is still running, stop it first with the following code.
+4. If hadoop is still running, stop it first with the following code.
     ```bash
     $ $HADOOP_HOME/sbin/stop-dfs.sh
     $ $HADOOP_HOME/sbin/stop-yarn.sh
     ```

-6. Enter "harp" home directory using the following command.
+5. Enter "harp" home directory using the following command.
     ```bash
     $ cd $HARP_ROOT_DIR
     ```

-7. Compile harp
+6. Compile harp

     Select the profile related to your hadoop version (For ex: hadoop-2.6.0) and compile using maven.
     Supported hadoop versions are 2.6.0, 2.7.5 and 2.9.0.